 An overview and summary of the plan or financing proposal as a whole.
 This should help a reader understand what is contained in the document.
 Do not expect the reader to sort through the document trying to figure out how it all fits together.
 TELL HER.
 If you are requesting financing, how much do you need and what will it be used for?
 Although this is at the beginning of the document, it should be written LAST, after all of your decisions have been made.
 The remainder of the plan provides the detail.

 Describe your product or service.
-Will you manufacture, distribute, service or do some combination of these?
+Will you manufacture, distribute, service, or do some combination of these?
 What kind of facilities will you have?
-What need or want does your product or service satisfy?
+What needs or want does your product or service satisfy?
 To whom will you sell?
 Why will they want to buy from you?
 Who are your competitors?
 What is your competitive advantage?
 Where and how will you sell?
 How will your business grow and profit?

 Operations Plan (Organization and Management)